haskell-works/hw-kafka-client/README.md

 `$KAFKA_TEST_BROKER` should contain an IP address of an accessible Kafka broker that will be used to run integration tests against.

-With [Docker Compose](./docker-compose.yml) this variable is used to configure Kafka broker to listen on this address:
+With [Docker Compose](./docker-compose.yml) this variable is used to configure a Kafka broker with a UI on localhost:8080 to listen on this address:

 ```
 $ docker-compose up